benswift/benswift.github.io/_talks/all-college-conference-2021.md

 for scoping, ask yourself:

-> what are the _minimal_ notes I'd give to a teacher (that I _like_) five
+> what are the _minimal_ notes I'd give to a teacher (that I _like_) 30min
-> minutes before having to deliver this lesson to a College IT class?
+> before having to deliver this lesson to a College IT class?

 {% include slides/background-image.html image="documents/ccc-curriculum-design-workshop/joeri-romer-Xne1N4yZuOY-unsplash.jpg" heading="group formation" %}